kshedden/workshops/dair3/meta/meta.md

 - In recent years, efforts have been made to encourage _pre-registration_ of both interventional and observational studies.
-With pre-registration, it becomes possible to assess at least the study characteristics (if not the results) of all studies conducted to address a specific question, even if they never are published.
+With pre-registration, it becomes possible to assess the study characteristics of all registered studies conducted to address a specific question, regardless of whether they have been published.

 - If no publication bias is present, and all studies are assessing the same effect, then the scatter of the precision of the estimated treatment effect